 13. TEXT/SCAN: In radio and CD mode, press and hold to hear a brief sampling of radio stations or CD tracks.
 Press again to stop.
+In CD mode, press and release to dis

 In CD mode, press and release to display track title, artist name, and disc title (if available).